 SloveniaOfficial Name: Republic of Slovenia

-Must be valid for at least three months beyond your planned date of departure from the Schengen area.
+6 months recommended; at least 3 months beyond your planned departure from the Schengen area.

 BLANK PASSPORT PAGES:

 Not required for stays under 90 days within each 180-day period

 Emergency After-Hours Telephone: +(386) (1) 200-5556

 See the Department of State’s Fact Sheet on Slovenia for information on U.S. – Slovenia relations.

 Slovenia is party to the Schengen Agreement.
 Visit the Embassy of Slovenia website for the most current visa information.